Southern Cross Medal (1975)

 The Southern Cross Medal of 1975, post-nominal letters SM, is a military decoration which was instituted by the Republic of South Africa on 1 July 1975.
 It was awarded to officers of the South African Defence Force for exceptionally meritorious service and particular devotion to duty.
+It represents the highest Presidential Medal that can be bestowed upon a member of the military in South Africa.

 The South African military

 The Union Defence Forces (UDF) were established in 1912 and renamed the South African Defence Force (SADF) in 1958.
 On 27 April 1994, it was integrated with six other independent forces into the South African National Defence Force (SANDF).

 Institution

 The Southern Cross Medal of 1975, post-nominal letters SM, was instituted by the State President on 1 July 1975 and replaced the Southern Cross Medal of 1952.

 Award criteria

 It was awarded to officers of the South African Defence Force for exceptionally meritorious service and particular devotion to duty.
 The use of post-nominal letters by all recipients was allowed from 1993.
 A bar, instituted in 1993 as well, could be awarded in recognition of further similar displays of meritorious service and devotion to duty.

 While not prescribed, the practice was generally that recipients must already have received the Military Merit Medal.
 The equivalent award for other ranks was the Pro Merito Medal of 1975.

 Although a rare occurrence, some officers were awarded both versions of the Southern Cross Medal, one such example being Vice-Admiral Lambert Jackson Woodburne DVR, SD, SM, former Chief of the Navy.
 In such cases, the post-nominal letters "SM" are used once only.